-October 8-14 4 Weekly Planner
+Octobe r 7-1 Weekly Planner

-Sunday 8
+Sunday 7

-Monday 9 Midterms
+Monday 8 Midtorno

-Tuesday 10 Midterms
+Tuesday 9 Midterms

-Wednesday 11 Midterms
+Wednesday 10 Midterms Midterms

-Thursday 12 Midterms
+Thursday 11 Midterms

-Friday 13 Midterms Last day to apply to graduate.
+Friday 12 Midterms Last day to apply to graduate.
+Fall Rodeo

-Saturday 14
+Saturday 13 Fall Rodeo

 CHILDREN IN CLASSES

 In keeping with a proper academic learning environment, children are not allowed anywhere learning may be acquired.
 This includes, but is not limited to, classrooms and other service areas, unless the child has met the criteria for underage admissions and has paid to enroll in a class or program.
 In no case are children to be left unsupervised anywhere on campus.